How to Access Solar IP Cameras over a Point to Point Radio Network

 IC Real Time put together this guide on setting up Port Forwarding.

 Point to Point Networks Need Clear Line of Sight

 One limitation to consider when setting up a Point to Point Radio Network is the need for Line of Sight between communicating antennas.
 While this type of network can communicate surveillance feed for many miles, the path between the antennas must be free of any obstructions.
 These obstructions can include hills / mountains, tree or ridge lines, or tall buildings.

 If Line of Sight is not achievable between the Transmitting Radio and the Access Point, additional radios can be placed to create a Wireless Bridge (also known as a “Backhaul”).
 To create a Wireless Bridge you will need two additional radios, one configured as the receiver and the other as the transmitter.

 The radio that is configured as the receiver or Access Point, is set to communicate with the transmitting radio located at the surveillance sight.
 The second radio is set as the transmitter, and is set to communicate with the Access Point located at the recording site.
 The two radios that make up the bridge communicate with one another through an Ethernet Cable and bridge the gap between the surveillance site and the recording site.

-Often times more than one camera will need to transmit to a single recording location.
-This is easily accomplished simply by adding more transmitting locations and / or Backhuals.
+Often times more than one IP camera will need to transmit to a single recording location.
+This is easily accomplished simply by adding more transmitting locations and / or Backhauls.
 When multiple Transmitting Radios, Wireless Bridges, or Access Points are interconnected, it is referred to as a Mesh Network.
 This allows network internet for remote surveillance in the mesh network.